Hudu-Technologies-Inc/Community-Scripts/Migrations/Migrating-Assets-Between-Layouts/README.md

 Move assets from one Hudu asset layout to another with a guided GUI workflow.
 The tool helps you map fields, fill required values, combine multiple source fields with `SMOOSH`, handle merge-on-match behavior, and relink supported related objects.

 > **Quick summary**
-> 1. Run `HuduAssetLayoutTransfer.exe` or `Start-HuduAssetLayoutTransfer-Gui.ps1` (these are the same script, but the EXE tends to be a false positive in certain AV softwares.)
+> 1. Run `HuduAssetLayoutTransfer.exe`, double-click `Start-HuduAssetLayoutTransfer.cmd`, or run `Start-HuduAssetLayoutTransfer.ps1` with PowerShell 7
 > 2. Choose the source and destination layouts
 > 3. Pick merge behavior for matching assets
 > 4. Review each destination field in the mapping wizard